fred4jupiter/wetator-maven-plugin/README.md

 wetator-maven-plugin
 ====================

-This is a first try to implement a Maven plugin for running Weator acceptance tests.
+This is a first try to implement a Maven plugin for running Wetator tests.

 You can find the Wetator homepage at [http://www.wetator.org/](http://www.wetator.org/).